18F/analytics.usa.gov/README.md

 ### Usage by other organizations

-Other organizations who have reused this project for their analytics dashboard:
+Organizations who have reused this project for their analytics dashboard:

 |                                                                       |                                                                                        |
 |:---------------------------------------------------------------------:|:--------------------------------------------------------------------------------------:|